 Seeking liability for wrongful death

-Losing a loved one in a fatal accident is extremely difficult.
+Losing a loved one in a Workers compensation case is extremely difficult.
 Not only does a family face the emotional loss of a family member they may also likely confront an unexpected loss in income.
 In a wrongful death case, family members of the victim can sue the driver for negligence and obtain compensation for their loss.
 Those damages can compensate for:

 - Funeral and burial costs